NaomiBda/Remote_sensing_yields/README.md

 # Remote sensing yields
-These scripts aim at treating drone and satellite images to estimate the yield of cereal fields in Senegal
+These scripts aim at treating drone and satellite images to estimate the yield of cereal fields in agroforestry in Senegal.

 ## Installation
 Before running any script, install the following packages :